-They instruct you to wire money.
 Nigerian prince or not, any request for you to wire the security deposit or first month's rent is the clearest sign of a scam.
-Once it’s been collected, there’s no way for you to get the money back, and the person you thought you were in contact with can easily disappear.
+Once the money has been collected, there's no way for you to get it back, and the person you thought you were in contact with can easily disappear.

 She has appeared in media interviews across the U.S. including National Public Radio, WTOP (Washington, D.C.) and KOH (Reno, Nevada) and various print publications, as well as having served on panels discussing real estate development, city planning policy and homebuilding.